alberto-carretero/ng-spotify-app/spotify-api-auth/README.md

 Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.

 ## Running the examples
-In order to run the different examples, open the folder with the name of the flow you want to try out, and run its `app.js` file.
-For instance, to run the Authorization Code example do:
+In order to run the server project, open the folder and run its `app.js` file.
+For instance:

     $ cd authorization_code
     $ node app.js